 BMW acquired the Rover Group (formerly British Leyland) in 1994, and sold the greater part of it in 2000, but retained the rights to build cars using the Mini name.
 Retrospectively, the car is known as the "Classic Mini" to distinguish it from the modern, BMW-influenced MINI family of vehicles produced since 2000.

 An office is a space where the employees of an organization perform administrative work in order to support and realize the various goals of the organization.
-The word "office" may also denote a position within an organization with specific duties attached to it (see officer or official); the latter is an earlier usage, office as place originally referring to the location of one's duty.
-In the adjective form, the term "office" may refer to business-related tasks.
+The word "office" may also denote a position within an organization with specific duties attached to it (see officer or official); the latter is an earlier usage, as "office" originally referred to the location of one's duty.
+In its adjective form, the term "office" may refer to business-related tasks.
 In law, a company or organization has offices in any place where it has an official presence, even if that presence consists of a storage silo, for example, instead of a more traditional establishment with a desk and chair.
 An office is also an architectural and design phenomenon, including small offices, such as a bench in the corner of a small business or a room in someone's home (see small office/home office), entire floors of buildings, and massive buildings dedicated entirely to one company.
 In modern terms, an office is usually the location where white-collar workers carry out their functions.

 A pedal (from the Latin pes pedis, "foot") is a lever designed to be operated by foot and may refer to: